Flocks and Rocks Trek, August 28 - September 5, 2021

 here.
 The success of that trip led us to spin off a more intensive birding expedition to that area, Bird Trek Arizona.

-In 2020 we are going to take a truly unique trip, around the "Leopold Loop."
+In 2020 we were going to take a truly unique trip, around the "Leopold Loop."
 Aldo Leopold, the influential conservationist and environmental philosopher, spent the early years of his career with the Forest Service in the Southwest.
-We we will visit places he knew well and wrote about movingly -- the Blue River, Escudilla Mountain, the White Mountains -- in an effort to honor his pioneering impact on environmental awareness in America.
-Jack Oviatt, Ph.D., former chair of the Geology Department at Kansas State University, will be our geologist, with John Bloch taking a break.
-Jack is wondering if Escudilla was glaciated.
-I am wondering if we can find Canada Jays and Pine Grosbeaks in the White Mountains.
+We planned to visit places he knew well and wrote about movingly -- the Blue River, Escudilla Mountain, the White Mountains -- in an effort to honor his pioneering impact on environmental awareness in America.
+Jack Oviatt, Ph.D., former chair of the Geology Department at Kansas State University, signed on as our geologist, with John Bloch moving into the emeritus ranks.
+Jack was wondering if Escudilla was glaciated.
+I was wondering if we could find Canada Jays and Pine Grosbeaks in the White Mountains.
+Of course, we didn't get a chance to answer those questions in 2020.
+But Flocks and Rocks is back on the calendar for 2021, the centenary of the Gila Wilderness, which Leopold proposed while working in Albuquerque in 1921.
+This year our trek is scheduled for late summer, not early summer.
+In the Southwest, that is the time of green grass, rainbows, and skies that are bluer than blue.
+Our focus will be the same as planned for 2020, and, depending upon the availability of camp sites, so will the itinerary.
+I will update the details on this page as I know them.

-Day 3 takes us 150 miles west along US 60 (an "ocean to ocean" highway) to Arizona.
-We'll stop in the Plains of San Agustin at the VLA visitor center to learn about the otherworldly Very Large Array, the world's largest radio-telescope, which stretches for miles around us.
-Then we drive past the aptly named Sawtooth Mountains as well as through aptly named Pie Town (dessert anyone?) to the center of Leopold's Arizona world, Escudilla Mountain.
-We'll note the remains of the fire-ravaged spruce-fir forest on the mountain slopes and camp in the luxurious grassland on the "loop" road 56, about 1000 ft below and three miles south of the summit of Escudilla Mountain.
+We next pitch our tents in the center of Leopold's Arizona world, Escudilla Mountain.
+We'll note the charred remains of the spruce-fir forest on the mountain slopes and muse on why fire has taken a heavier toll on spruce-fir forest than ponderosa pine forest in this area.
+We'll camp by the luxurious grassland on the "loop" road 56, about 1000 ft below and three miles south of the summit of Escudilla Mountain.
 The springs there will fuel a chorus of frogs, and perhaps rails, as we get used to the brightest starscape we have ever seen.
-We'll read about the grizzly who once roamed this mountain and how it inspired Leopold's classic essay "Thinking Like a Mountain," a paean to his Land Ethic.
-The next day those unbothered by the thin air at 9,000 feet can ascend the three miles to the fire look-out and share the panoramic views.
+We'll read about the grizzly who once roamed this mountain and how it inspired Leopold's classic essay "Thinking Like a Mountain," a precursor to his Land Ethic.
+Those unbothered by the thin air at 9,700 feet can ascend the three miles to the fire look-out and share the panoramic views.
 Excellent views can be had only one mile up this trail.

 Looking from the edge of the Gila Wilderness toward the White Mountains.
 The smoke is from a controlled burn near Mt.
 Baldy.
 Escudilla Mountain is the high point at far right on the horizon.